Morketh/MaNGOS-Tuts/mangos_tut_rpm.md

 And then your up and running. if you would like to get into your RA Console you will need to set up a RAW socket connection to port 3443.
 I use putty for this just set your ip address for the server and then select raw hit connect and login using your administrative account (default is ADMINISTRATOR)

 ###GM Commands
-there is a small script i wrote a while back to that logs into the mysql back end and grabs the gm commands and there permissions level from the database.
-For the sake of refrance and documentation i will post them here for you:
+Here is a small script I wrote a while back to log into the mysql back end and grabs the gm commands and there permissions level from the database.
+For the sake of reference and documentation I will post it here for you:
 ```php
 <?php